ashwin-krishnamurthy/gnyana-project/README.md

 # gnyana-project
-This project aims to convert excellent globally available teaching resources into MMS/SMS, regional lessons.
+This project aims to convert excellent globally available teaching resources into a MMS/SMS format regional lessons.

 ## Inspiration
 _to be filled_